captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
-See, the man, Lulu, he was in shock from his injury -- and the second they pulled that knife out from his head, he was only gonna just hemorrhage and be immediately dead.
+See, the man, Lulu, he was in shock from his injury—and the second they pulled that knife out from his head, he was only gonna just hemorrhage and be immediately dead.

 ---

 Couldn’t happen any other way.
-That’s just the luck of the draw when you got a big knife in your head -- or any foreign object embedded that deep for that matter.
+That’s just the luck of the draw when you got a big knife in your head—or any foreign object embedded that deep for that matter.

 ---

 So I had a beer with him.
-The man was gonna die alone -- I figured he didn’t have to drink alone too.
+The man was gonna die alone—I figured he didn’t have to drink alone too.
 Ya know?

 ---